-- Pre heat the oven to 140°C (285°F) and line a 9×9 inch square tin with greaseproof paper.
+- Pre heat the oven to 140°C (275°F) and line a 9x9 inch square tin with greaseproof paper.

 - In a large mixing bowl stir together the flour, salt, ginger and oats.

-- Remove from the oven and leave in the tin to cool then transfer to a wire rack before slicing into about 15 pieces.
+- Place in the centre of a preheated oven and bake for 1 hour or until a skewer comes out clean.
+Remove from the oven and leave in the tin to cool, then transfer to a wire rack before slicing into 16 square pieces.

 ❓ Frequently asked questions

-To defrost leave on the side for a couple of hours - this will take more or less time to defrost depend on the size of the piece.
+To defrost leave on the side for a couple of hours - this will take more or less time to defrost depend on the size.
 Alternatively microwave in 30 second bursts until defrosted and slightly warmed through.

-🍰 Other baking recipes you may like to try
+🍰 Other Autumn baking recipes

 - Bakewell tart